-David Harris, AJC’s CEO, has led the agency since 1990.
+David Harris led American Jewish Committee (AJC) from 1990-2022.
 Described by the late Israeli President Shimon Peres as the “foreign minister of the Jewish people,” he has been invited to speak at some of the world’s most prestigious forums.
 He has been honored a total of 14 times by the governments of Azerbaijan, Belgium, Bulgaria, France, Germany, Italy, Latvia, Poland, Spain, and Ukraine for his international efforts in defense of human rights, advancement of the transatlantic partnership, and dedication to the Jewish people.
 David has been invited to serve on four official U.S. government delegations to international conferences.
 He has written hundreds of articles, op-eds, letters, and reviews in leading media outlets, and is a regular contributor to The Huffington Post and Times of Israel.
 From 2001 to 2015, he had a weekly spot on the CBS Radio Network that reached millions of listeners across the United States.

 Educated at the University of Pennsylvania and the London School of Economics, he has been a visiting scholar at Johns Hopkins University and Oxford University.